 Statement of Academic Purpose

 Applicants will be required to upload a statement of academic purpose with the admission application in the space provided.
 Please write a statement of current academic and future career plans as they relate to the Princeton department to which the applicant is applying.
 In doing so, please cite relevant academic, professional and personal experiences that influenced the decision to apply for graduate admission and to obtain a graduate degree.
 The statement should not exceed 1,000 words and must be written in English.

-Applicants to the Department of Physics only notes that it is not necessary to describe how one became interested in physics.
+For applicants to the Department of Physics, the department notes that it is not necessary to describe how one became interested in physics.
 Applicants are usually better served by devoting the statement to a description of their research background and interests.
 However, if an applicant's path to applying to the Princeton Department of Physics was unusual or compelling, please feel free to describe it.
 In any case, the Statement of Purpose should focus on specific research interests at Princeton and any relevant research experience.